 A practical, step-by-step guide based on real experience renovating a condo kitchen in downtown Ottawa using IKEA cabinets.
 Real costs.
 Real timelines.
 Real surprises.
 Everything you need to know before you start.

 When most people think about an IKEA kitchen, they picture picking out cabinets and having them installed.
-The reality is far more involved — especially in a condo.
+The reality is far more involved — especially when the process is consumer-led.

 This guide was written during an actual IKEA kitchen renovation in a downtown Ottawa high-rise condo in early 2026.
 It documents every step, every vendor, every invoice, and every surprise along the way.
 The goal is simple: help anyone considering the same project know exactly what they are getting into.